reasonml/reasonml.github.io/src/pages/guide/meta/project-structure.md

 ### Documentation

 Have them.
 Spend more effort making them great (examples, pitfalls) and professional rather than _just_ fancy-looking.
+Do use examples, and avoid using names such as `foo` and `bar`.
+There's always more concrete names (it's an example, no need to be abstract/generalized just yet.
+The API docs will do this plentily).
+For blog posts, don't repeat the docs themselves, describe the _transition_ from old to new, and why (e.g. "it was a component, now it's a function, because ...").

 **Justification**: It's hard for newcomers to distinguish between a simple/decent library and one that's fancy-looking.
 For the sake of the community, don't try too hard to one-up each other's libraries.
 Do spread the words, but use your judgement too.